0x043/shiny-disco/README.md

 # shiny-disco
-Turing machine that counts in base 10.
+Universal turining machine with program that counts in base 10